mikedilger/alt-tls/README.md

 # alt-tls

-This crate provides TLS configurations usable by [rustls](https://crates.io/crates/rustls) that support the modern ed25519 signature scheme and x25519 key exchange.
+This crate provides TLS configurations usable by [rustls](https://crates.io/crates/rustls) that support the modern ed25519 signature scheme and x25519 key exchange, and also blake3 for hashing and HMAC substitution.

-We intend to also eventually support blake3 and secp256k1 (bitcoin/nostr) if feasible.

 ## Identity Management